playermissile/dli_tutorial/index.rst

            rts

-The example allows the display list to be set on blank lines at the top of the display, and on the JVB instruction at the end of the display list to show that modes don't have to output any graphics to use a DLI.
+The example allows the display list to be set on blank lines at the top of the display, and on the last mode 4 line in the display list which displays the background below the last mode 4 line on the screen.

 Advanced DLI #3: Multiplexing Players & Collision Detection